DigimundoTesca/proyecto-cristobal/wp-content/plugins/events-manager/readme.txt

 6. Manage attendees with various booking reports

 == Changelog ==

+= 5.8.1.1 =
+* fixed a bug that arose in 5.8.1 where tag/category pages using formatting will still show the tags/categories list page instead

+= 5.8.1 =
+* fixed recurring events booking cut-off dates not being taken into consideration when creating/editing recurrences
+* fixes various issues that arose in 5.8 update:
+ * removed use of is_main_query() and in_the_loop() within the_content filter of em_the_content due to conflicts with certain theme builders
+ * fixed locations without attached events not showing up in autocomplete and dropdowns for creating/editing events
+ * fixed multisite issues loading single event pages in MS Global mode
+ * fixed dropdown custom #_ATT fields not saving properly

 = 5.8.0.1 =
+* fixed bug introduced in 5.8 which did not correctly return content in get_the_excerpt filters

+= 5.8 =
 * fixed category color picker and image uploader problems
 * created base classes for EM taxonomies to make adding custom EM taxonomies even easier in the future,
 * added tag image and color settings/data